 One of the most important focuses in life is prioritizing our mental health.
-Whether you prefer self-care practices, meditation, yoga, or even beauty routines, it is beneficial to engage in something that slows us down and focuses us inwards.
+Whether you prefer self-care practices, meditation, yoga, or even beauty routines, engaging in something that slows us down and focuses us inwards is beneficial.

 But believe it or not, outside of exercise and meditation, one of the best ways to support your mental health is to adopt habits that support your gut health.